webbmaxwell/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website is typically faster and cheaper to produce and utilizes breakpoints to separate styles between a small number of device sizes, while a fully responsive webiste will adapt to any screen size.

 2. Describe what it means to be mobile first vs desktop first.

+Coding mobile first means starting the website with mobile devices in mind and setting "min-width" media queries.
+Desktop first would require you to picture someone accessing the site from desktop or laptop first, then using "max-width" media queries for smaller screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Since the default font size in the 'html' tag is 16px, we use 62.5% to set it to 10px, which is a much easier unit to multiply and remember, for example, that 1.5rem = 15px.

 4. How would you describe preprocessing to someone new to CSS?

+It's a system to give you a lot more freedom and simplicity in CSS.
+It helps you repeat yourself less by letting you use variables and mixins, and simplifies specificity through nesting.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Nesting is the most exciting to me.
+I love how it simplifies specificity.
+The thing I like least about preprocessing are mixins.
+I haven't seen how they would be or preferred to copy/paste, for example.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.